Yaroslav Krestovsky: Biography

-In 1970s the eyesight of Krestovsky suddenly began to fall, he couldn't paint from this time and late went blind.
-His last works dates by 1977.
+In 1970s the eyesight of Krestovsky suddenly began to fall, he couldn't paint from this time and lately went blind.
+His last works were executed in 1977.

-His personal Exhibitions were in Leningrad (1983), Moscow (1986), Saint Petersburg (1995, 2000).

-Yaroslav Igorevich Krestovsky died in Saint Petersburg on January 23, 2004.
-Paintings by Yaroslav Krestovsky are in State Russian Museum, State Tretyakov Gallery[26], in art museums and private collections in Russia, the United States, Japan, China, and throughout the world.
+Krestovsky died in Saint Petersburg on 23 January 2004.
+Paintings by Krestovsky are in State Russian Museum, State Tretyakov Gallery[26], in art museums and private collections in Russia, the United States, Japan, China, and throughout the world.